Aspidella

-Aspidella is also a homonym for the mushroom genus Saproamanita.

 Aspidella is an Ediacaran disk-shaped fossil of uncertain affinity.
 It is known from the single species A. terranovica.

 Morphology

 Aspidella consists of disk-shaped fossils, with concentric rings and/or centripetal rays.
 The diameter of circular Aspidella varies from 1 to 180 mm.
 Most individuals are between 4 and 10 mm, but smaller individuals would presumably have decayed before they could fossilize.
 Other Aspidella take the form of ellipses, 3–8 cm long and 1–4 cm wide.
 Most have a central pimple.
 The rim of all specimens is made up by ridge-edged rays and/or concentric rings.